 - Harvest: Pick fresh leaves when flowers open; gather seeds when brown.

 FENNEL, Sweet or Common.
-Use licorice-flavored seeds in breads, cheese spreads, vegetable dishes, and potatoes.
-Drop a few seeds in vinegars.
+Use licorice-flavored seeds in bread, cheese spreads, vegetable dishes, and potatoes.
+Drop a few seeds in vinegar.

 - Grow: Sow in place; full sun; thin to 12 inches apart; stake when tall.

 - Harvest: Pick stems just before flowers bloom.
 Seeds can be dried.